Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 FYI: Cold feet about signing contracts?
 Us too.
 So we really dig into Vivint’s contract terms and talk about what to expect in our Vivint contract guide.
 You might find that it’s not all that bad.

-Price and contracts aside, we also wish Vivint offered a 30-day free trial like most systems we’ve used.
+Price and contracts aside, we also wish Vivint offered a 30-day refund or cancellation period like most systems we’ve used.
 Instead, they only give you three days to try it out.
 So a quick tip is to have the system installed on Monday or Tuesday, that way you’ll have the remainder of the work week to test it out.
 You and your staff can get a good feel for it, and then make the final decision by Friday EOD.
 Three days should be enough time to decide whether or not Vivint is right for your business.

 Finally, one last area of improvement is in regard to their customer service.
-The last time we spoke with an agent was five hours ago (seriously), but we got bounced around from agent to agent for a solid 10 minutes.
+One time when we spoke to customer service, we got bounced around from agent to agent for a solid 10 minutes.
 We typically don’t run into problems with Vivint’s tech support team, but this was on the sales side of their business.
 Not a deal-breaker, but we still think it’s worth pointing out.

 Our Final Verdict on Vivint for Business

-If your business is fairly well-established (fly-by-nighters need not apply), then you really can’t beat a Vivint smart security system.
+If your business is fairly well-established, then you really can’t beat a Vivint smart security system.
 These highly-intelligent, user-friendly alarm systems can protect your business against all sorts of nefarious activity — including robbery, merchandise theft, insurance fraud, employee theft, embezzlement, you name it.
 But we think Vivint really excels when it comes to automations and customizations.

 We were most impressed by the connectedness of the system, and how all of our devices synced in the mobile app for one-stop access and control.
 The Smart Hub touchscreen control panel is quite the looker, too.
 We think you’ll really like the way it adds a modern touch to the office environment.
 Just be ready to pay a pretty penny for it.
 That said, if you can swing it in your expense budget, you’ll certainly be in for a treat with Vivint.